Case-data analysis & UK legal information — for self-represented litigants

 What happens to my data if I cancel? +

-Your case documents and notes remain yours — stored on your own device, not locked in a cloud platform you lose access to on cancellation.
+Your case documents and notes remain yours.
 Cancelling MyLiP means losing access to new AI features and community resources, but you keep everything you have built.
 This is a deliberate design choice: your case brain belongs to you.
+Full details are set out in our Privacy Policy.

 Is my data secure? +

 Yes.
-Your case data is encrypted and stored securely.
-We are GDPR compliant, data is stored in the UK, and we never sell or share your information with third parties.
+Your case data is encrypted in transit and at rest, stored in UK/EU data centres, and we never sell or share your information with third parties.
+Your case documents and inputs are not used to train any AI model, ours or any third party’s.
 Legal case data is among the most sensitive personal data that exists — divorce proceedings often involve financial statements, bank records, and private correspondence.
-For the Done For You service, all data shared with us is handled under a strict confidentiality agreement and deleted from our systems once your vault is delivered.
+For the Done For You service, all data shared with us is handled under a strict confidentiality agreement.
+See our Privacy Policy for full details.

 Start your free case assessment

 Join the waitlist for the MyLiP self-service web app — no technical setup required.
-Launching May 2026.
-Early adopters get 3 months free.
+Soft launch 13 July 2026; private beta opens 26 May.
+Waitlist members get first access and 3 months free at launch.